apache/camel-website/content/blog/2022/09/vscode-atlasmap-release-0.2.1/index.md

 ## Create a new AtlasMap Data Transformation at a custom location inside workspace

-New addition to the Create AtlasMap file which allows users to place files in their desired location inside the workspace.
+New addition to the Create AtlasMap file action which allows users to place files in their desired location inside the workspace.

 ![Demo of creation of AtlasMap files in custom locations](./atlasMapCustomFileLocation.gif)